omitobi/conditional/readme.md

     ->if('1'); // Don't do it except you intend to start a new and fresh if Conditional
 ```
 > See: tests/ConditionalTest::testEveryIfCallCreatesNewFreshInstance test.
 On the last line of that test, the two conditionals are not the same.
-- Conditional uses `if..else` statements in implementation, how cool is that? :smile:
 - Conditional relies on closures to return non closure values passed to then.
 > In the future release it will be optional for `then` and `else` method
-- This project at the initial phase is a proof of concept so performance and best practices (?)
-> It might be part of something great in the future (especially as a Laravel helper) how cool that would be!

 ## Contributions